Statistics using SimpleITK#

 Type: function

-Feature categories which have are set to True are measured by default.
+Feature categories which are set to True are measured by default.
 In this case, the categories are size and intensity.
 But the rest might be also interesting to investigate.
-So we need them to True as well:
+So we need to set them to True as well:

 df = pd.DataFrame(label_statistics(image, label_image,